Herb Plenty: Post-war career

 Plenty was Commanding Officer No. 1 Communications Unit based at Essendon aerodrome, Melbourne from October 1945 to August 1948, during which time he was promoted to Wing Commander.
 No.1 Communications Unit was the RAAF VIP unit and notable guests included the Duke and Duchess of Gloucester, Lieutenant General ‘Red Robbie’ Robertson, Field Marshal Viscount Montgomery of Alamein, as well as Australian politicians.

 In 1952 Plenty was commander at RAAF Momote Manus Island, overseeing the rebuilding of the airstrip and other structures destroyed during WWII.
 In October 1953 Plenty was appointed Commanding Officer No. 1 Basic Flying Training School at Wagga Wagga NSW, where he hosted HM Queen Elizabeth II and Prince Philip, Duke of Edinburgh during the 1954 Royal Tour.
 Plenty was Director of Flying Safety in Canberra from 1960 to 1962 at the time of the CAC Sabre tragedies (A94-924, A94-926 & A94-937) which occurred over a nine-week period in 1960.
 Plenty carried out the first accident investigation following the death of Flight Lieutenant Ross Allen of No. 75 Squadron, concluding that Allen had been struck and killed by the Sabre canopy when attempting to eject.
 His conclusion was rejected by Chief of Air Staff (CAS) and Deputy CAS who argued that it was impossible as the aircraft were properly designed.
-It wasn't until the third fatality investigation confirmed Plenty's initial report, that the Sabre's were grounded until a new canopy release system was engineered.
+It wasn't until the third fatality investigation confirmed Plenty's initial report, that the Sabres were grounded until a new canopy release system was engineered.
 Plenty was Commanding Officer Central Flying School at RAAF Base East Sale, Victoria, from January 1962 to June 1964.
 Shortly after taking command the RAAF Aerobatics team the Red Sales, flying de Havilland Vampire aircraft, experienced one of the RAAF's worst peace time training accidents when all four aircraft impacted the ground during a barrel roll, killing all six aircrew.
 In order to restore confidence, as soon as the immediate shock had eased Plenty announced the creation of a new aerobatic team, the Telstars, which he initially led, before handing over to Sqn Leader Lyle Klaffer.
 Plenty's first wingman, Flt Lt Peter Scully (later Air Vice marshal) described the rebuilding process as a ‘very impressive piece of leadership’.
 As Group Captain, Plenty was Officer Commanding No. 78 Fighter Wing RAAF Butterworth from 1964 to 1966.
 The Wing comprised No. 3 Squadron, No. 77 Squadron, and No. 79 Squadron, which was based in Ubon Thailand, and No. 478 Maintenance Squadron.
 He then served as Officer Commanding RAAF Base Laverton from July 1966 to 1971.
 Plenty finished his career as Director General of Organisation and Administration at Air Force Office, Canberra.